chenxiuqi/flix/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+Initially, I was confused about the network requests but eventually I really got the hang of it once I did it multiple times!

 ## Credits